Social Democratic Workers' Party (Netherlands): Representation

-This table shows the SDAP's results in elections to the House of Representatives, Senate and States-Provincial, as well as the party's political leadership: the fractievoorzitter, is the chair of the parliamentary party and the lijsttrekker is the party's top candidate in the general election, these posts are normally taken by the party's leader.
+This table shows the SDAP's results in elections to the House of Representatives, Senate and provincial councils, as well as the party's parliamentary leader, this post is normally taken by the party's leader.
 It also possible that the party leader is member of cabinet, if the SDAP was part of the governing coalition, the highest ranking minister is listed, supportive indicates that the SDAP did not supply any ministers, but was supportive of the legislation proposed by cabinet.

 Founders

 Founders, known as the 12 apostles:

 Frank van der Goes, Pieter Jelles Troelstra, Henri van Kol, Adriaan Gerhard, Helmig Jan van der Vegt, Louis Cohen, Jan Fortuijn, Willem Helsdingen, Henri Polak, Jan Schaper, Hendrik Spiekman, and Willem Vliegen.

 Municipal and provincial government

 Many SDAP members of parliament were also members of a provincial or municipal council.
-Since the 1913 the SDAP had participated in the municipal government of Amsterdam.
-Several famous SDAP-politicians, like Willem Drees had first built up a reputation in municipal government through initiating employment and housing programs.
-This tradition was called 'Wethouderssocialisme' (Alderman Socialism) and was very important for the credibility of the post-war PvdA.
+Since 1913 the SDAP had participated in the municipal government of Amsterdam.
+Several famous SDAP politicians, like Willem Drees had first built up a reputation in municipal government through initiating employment and housing programs.
+This tradition was called Wethouderssocialisme (Alderman Socialism) and was very important for the credibility of the post-war PvdA.

 In 1919 the SDAP had 1162 members of municipal councils and 72 members of the municipal executive.

 The figure below shows the SDAP's results in the 1927 provincial elections.
 In several provinces, the urban North Holland and South Holland especially, the party performed very well.
-In the Catholic and predominantly rural South, Limburg and North Brabant, the party has a marginal position.
+In the Catholic and predominantly rural South, Limburg and North Brabant, the party had a marginal position.
 In the Protestant and rural North, especially Groningen and Friesland, the party also performed well.